NexusMutual/docs/docs/protocol/claims-assessment.md

 sidebar_position: 4.3
 ---

-# Claims Assessment
+# Claim Assessment

 When a loss event occurs, members who held active cover can submit a claim.
 Once a claim is submitted, members can stake NXM and participate as a claim assessor, who reviews the validity of a submitted claim.

+To date, members have approved and paid $18M+ in claims to people impacted by loss events.

 Across the current - and any future - cover products, there are two different claim types.